timzimm/boson_dsph/README.md

 ## How to Run the Pipeline

 Familiarise yourself with the runtime parameters of the pipeline by looking at the provided yaml files.
-The `cache` directory specified therein is used to store all pipeline results.
-Make sure to:
+By default all models, i.e. density, potential, eigenstate library and wavefunction parameters, are serialised, compressed and written to their respective folder in `cache`.
+For this to work, make sure to:
 ```bash
 $ mkdir cache_dir\{density,potential,eigenstate_library,wavefunction_params,mmd_fuse}
 ```